Tomas-mr/A-Simulator-for-risc-v/README.md

 # A-Simulator-for-risc-v

-This work is for the porject in Computer Architecture in National University of Defense Technology.
+This work is for the porject of Computer Architecture in National University of Defense Technology.